Ed Owens

 Edward Sinclair Owens (August 6, 1950 – December 11, 1971) was an American basketball player.
 He played college basketball for the Southern Utah Thunderbirds during the 1969–70 season and then transferred to Weber State University where he did not play.
-Owens entered the 1971 NBA hardship draft as a junior and was the only player not selected by a team.
+Owens entered the 1971 NBA hardship draft as a junior and was the only eligible player not selected by a team.
 He died in a car accident three months later.

 Early life

 Owens was born in Omaha, Nebraska, to Harold and Bessie Mae West Owens.
 His parents both worked in public relations for a community group; his mother was a Howard University graduate who also later ran as a candidate in local government.
 The Owens family moved to Ogden, Utah, in 1956.
 Owens attended Ogden High School but did not play on the basketball team and did not graduate.
 He took an entrance examination and enrolled at Southern Utah University.

 College basketball career

 Owens joined the Southern Utah Thunderbirds in 1969 and became the first black player on the team in the school's history.
 Thunderbirds head coach, Boyd Adams, felt that Owens had "all the innate ability to become a fine player."
 Adams tried to help Owens with his academics but believed "all he lived for was a chance to play pro basketball."
 Owens averaged 15.6 points and 13.6 rebounds per game with the Thunderbirds during the 1969–70 season.
 His rebounding count ranked in the top four of the Rocky Mountain Athletic Conference (RMAC) that season.
 Adams considered him to be the "finest big man" in the RMAC.

 Owens transferred to Weber State University which was considered a better springboard for his basketball career.
 However, his participation on the Weber State Wildcats basketball team during the 1970–71 season was limited to workouts as he could not improve his grades enough to play.